amalmsaleem/3d-Smart-Fit/README.md

 - Removing Boundary Pixels: 50 pixels from image boundary that is top bottom left and right were removed to get rid of bright boundary lines that are visible in some scans.
 These boundaries have the same intensity values as the objects.
 - Closing can remove small dark spots and connect small bright cracks.
 Therefore, morphological closing was applied to get better segmentation of objects.
 - Found the contours and drew bounding rects of those contours.
 Applied the threshold on contour area while drawing bounding rects as the objects are relatively bigger in size.
-- Cropped the region inside each bounding rect and saved each object as a dicom file. <br />
+- Created boundary rect around the region <br />
 #### Output of algorithm: <br />
 ![Output](png/Capture3.PNG) <br />
 ![Output](png/Capture_new.PNG) <br />